 Dress-wearing causes conflict at school where Morris experiences waves of rejection: children point and laugh at him, chase him, and refuse to play with him.
 This makes him so sick he eventually ends up staying home from school.

-At home Morris cuddles up in bed with a book, Moo, and the now ever-present tangerine dress.
+At home Morris cuddles up in bed with a book, HIS CAT Moo, and the now ever-present tangerine dress.
 Malenfant again creates images that blur the line between fantasy and reality.
 In one illustration, Morris’s bed is depicted outdoors and encircled by three large elephants.
 When we come back to reality Morris is joined in his bedroom by his mother.
 In his conflict free home, Morris begins to feel better, more confident, and comfortable.

 He will have to return to school the next day, but after taking a break from his peers’ ridicule and being surrounded by his mother’s love, he has sweet dreams of wild animals and outer space.
 The next morning, Morris paints a picture inspired by his dream.
 In his picture he is wearing a tangerine dress as he sits on top of an elephant.

 Morris brings his painting and the tangerine dress to school.
 The cycle of rejection begins again, but Morris is imbued with a new sense of confidence and self-understanding.
 He recognizes the choice he is making: wearing the dress may mean peer rejection, but he wants the dress more than superficial friendships.

 When his peers do, unsurprisingly, refuse to play with him, Morris plays by himself, building a space ship and placing his picture, depicting a collision of worlds — wild animals and other galaxies — on top of it.
 The picture intrigues his peers who ask him if there are really elephants and tigers in space; he invites them to find out and they follow him into his world.